If you’ve arrived here hoping to learn how to get started with text message marketing for your small business, you’re in the right place.

 When it comes to impact, text message marketing is often the go-to tool in a marketer’s arsenal; SMS is the channel that gets the highest open and response rates.
 There are a few reasons why this is the case.

 For starters, texts are delivered over a cellular network (no wi-fi needed) and can be accessed by all mobile phone users.
 Secondly, texts have to be short and punchy (160 characters), making them easily digestible and more likely to get noticed than other types of messages.
 And finally, texts are highly visible.
 They usually flash up as a notification on a mobile phone’s home screen, grabbing attention instantly.

-To effectively carry out text message marketing, you’ll need to enlist the services of an SMS marketing platform (an intermediary between your business and mobile phone networks).
+To effectively carry out text message marketing, you’ll need to enlist the services of an SMS API provider or platform (an intermediary between your business and the mobile phone networks that handle the delivery of SMS messages).
 Using a provider allows you to track campaign performance and text an unlimited amount of customers simultaneously.
 Here’s a snapshot of how the process works:

-Create an account with an SMS marketing provider.
+Create an account with a text message marketing platform.

-Start collecting new text message marketing subscribers via your SMS provider’s opt-in app.
+Start collecting new SMS subscribers via the platform’s opt-in app.
 (Note that for points 2 and 3, you need to obtain consent for text marketing from each subscriber first.)

-Compose your text marketing campaigns within the SMS provider’s app (or your own systems if integration has taken place).
+Compose your SMS campaigns within the text message marketing software (or your own system if integration has taken place).

 Send or schedule your campaign for launch.
 That’s it!
 Keep reading to see these steps in more detail using Messente’s systems.